tanmaybasu/Extract-Anxiety-Outcome-Measures-From-Literature/README.md

 de.data_extraction()
 ```

 An example code to implement the whole model is uploaded as `testing_data_extraction.py`.
-For any further query, you may reach out to me at welcometanmay@gmail.com
+For any further query, comment or suggestion, you may reach out to me at welcometanmay@gmail.com